 While the trauma will remain for some time, we can begin the healing process together.
 Recovering and rebuilding can be therapeutic.
 We should focus on caring for our heavily damaged towns, lives and forests.

 This includes removing the sea of dead and dying trees surrounding our communities, creating lumber for rebuilding, and replanting new forests for future generations.
 Thousands of acres in need of treatment creates family-wage jobs and much-needed funding for reforestation efforts.

 As county commissioners, we know our county governments are doing everything possible to help with recovery.
-We are counting on our state and federal partners to support recovery with quick action to restore public lands, maintain public access, and reduce the risks of future wildfire.
+We are counting on our state and federal partners to support recovery with quick action to restore public lands, maintain public access and reduce the risks of future wildfires.
 We applaud actions by public agencies to remove dead and dying trees along roadsides so roads, facilities and recreational areas can safely reopen.
 We are all in this together.

 Or at least we thought we were.